schnow265/scriptomania/scripts/buildscripts/ffmpeg/README.md

 ### The two scripts

-This folder contains two files:
+This folder contains three files:

 - ``build.sh``, which builds ffmpeg
 - ``update.sh``, which you need to run when you want to update your homegrown ffmpeg build to the latest version.
+- ``ulti.sh``, which throws as much codecs as possible into ffmpeg.
 ## Other Links

 - [ffmpeg compilation guide](https://trac.ffmpeg.org/wiki/CompilationGuide/Centos)